UniMath/agda-unimath/src/simplicial-type-theory/simplicial-natural-transformations.lagda.md

 Naturality follows automatically from the fact that every section is natural in the base.
-I.e., for every edge `x →₂ y` in `A`, we have a dependent edge `α x →₂ α y` over it, giving us a commuting square of simplicial arrows
+I.e., for every edge `x →₂ y` in `A`, we have a dependent edge `α x →₂ α y` over it, giving us a commuting dependent square of simplicial arrows

 ```text
            α x